Some1Uknow/escrow_protocol/README.md

 ### Events

-The contract emits events for all major state changes:
+The program emits events for all major state changes:
 - `EscrowInitialized`
 - `FundsDeposited`
 - `WorkSubmitted`